How to pay international contractors in Uruguay [2024]

 Global companies have more options than ever to pay their contractors in Uruguay:

-• Global payroll services.
+- Global payroll services.
 Typically, contractors invoice for their services through accounts payable at many companies.
-But with a global payroll system like Rippling, you can pay Uruguayan employees and contractors, wherever they are, in a single pay run.
+But with a global payroll system like Rippling, you can pay Uruguayan contractors alongside the rest of your global workforce.

 Step #3: Use global payroll software to process payments for Uruguayan contractors